anders-biostat/linked-charts/docs/rlc/api.md

 Argument      |Description
 ------------- |----------------
-`d`     |     Value that is used to identify interactive element or its state.
+`d`     |     Value that is used to identify an interactive element or its state.
 A single numeric index for a point or a line, vector or row and column indices of a cell for a heatmap, value for an input block (please, check [`lc_input`](#lcinput) for more details about input blocks and their values).
-Should be `NULL` for `mouseout` or `marked` events.
-N.B.
-This function is called from the web page and therefore all element indices start from zero as it is happens in JavaScript.
+It should be `NULL` for `mouseout` or `marked` events.
+NB: This function is called from the web page, and therefore all element indices start from zero as it happens in JavaScript.
 `chartId`     |     ID of the chart.
 `layerId`     |     ID of the layer.
 You can print IDs of all charts and their layers with [`listCharts`](#listcharts) .
 `event`     |     Type of event.
-Must be one of `"click"` , `"mouseover"` , `"mouseout"` , `"marked"` , `"labelClickRow"` , `"labelClickCol"` .
+Must be one of `"click"` , `"mouseover"` , `"mouseout"` , `"marked"` , `"labelClickRow"` , `"labelClickCol"` , `"clickPosition"` .
 `sessionId`     |     ID of the session (opened client page) that triggered the event.
 The default value uses a local session variable.
 This must be a single session ID.
 You can get a list of IDs of all currently active with the method `getSessionIds` inherited from class [`App`](#app) by [`LCApp`](#lcapp) .
-Possible errors in evaluation of this argument are ignored.
+Possible errors in the evaluation of this argument are ignored.
 `app`     |     Object of class [`LCApp`](#lcapp) for which the event was triggered.
-Note that this argument is here for internal use and its default value is a variable, stored in each session locally.
+Note that this argument is here for internal use, and its default value is a variable stored in each session locally.
 If you are not using wrapper functions, it is preferred to call method `chartEvent` of an object of class [`LCApp`](#lcapp) .

 ## Examples